The Snatch Game (RuPaul's Drag Race season 2)

-"Snatch Game" is the fourth episode of the second season of the American television series RuPaul's Drag Race.
+"The Snatch Game" is the fourth episode of the second season of the American television series RuPaul's Drag Race.
 It originally aired on February 22, 2010.
-The episode's main challenge was the first time contestants played Snatch Game.
+The episode's main challenge tasks the contestants with impersonating celebrities in the Snatch Game.
+This was the first time contestants played the game.

 Niecy Nash and Lisa Rinna are guest judges.
-Tatianna won the challenge.
-Sonique was eliminated from the competition after placing in the bottom two and losing a lip-sync contest to "Two of Hearts" by Stacey Q.
+Tatianna wins the main challenge.
+Sonique is eliminated from the competition after placing in the bottom and losing a lip-sync contest to "Two of Hearts" by Stacey Q.